Genusbiz/docs/developers/defining-the-application-model/common-concepts/conditions/condition-syntax-structure.md

 </table>

-<span style="FONT-STYLE: italic">Not all combinations of operands and operators are applicable.
+*Not all combinations of operands and operators are applicable.*

 <table style="WIDTH: 100%">